WHY JOIN THE COPERNICUS MASTERS

 The Organiser and ESA shall assume no liability whatsoever for the outcome of the selection process and reserve the right not to select a winner, or terminate the activities initiated by the selected winner if the activities are clearly not appropriate to achieve the challenge´s objectives within 12 months or within the budget of EUR 1 Million.

-We offer you a dedicated helpdesk covering all sorts of questions.
+We offer you a dedicated helpdesk to cover all enquiries.

 Our Help Desk service staff are the primary point of contact for participants of the Copernicus Masters.
-So if you have any question about the competition get in touch through the contact points below
+If you have any questions related to the competition, please contact us via email or phone.

 Points of contact:

-Earth observation and the big data it produces hold huge potential for the creation of innovative products and services.
-Myriad industries and areas of public interest stand to profit from the advances of the Copernicus programme.
-Find inspiration for your idea and check out the various application fields of the Copernicus Masters.
+The big data produced by Earth observation holds huge potential for the creation of innovative products and services.
+Find inspiration for your idea and check out some success stories from past participants of the Copernicus Masters.